HedgehogNSK/cs-code-polisher/README.md

 * Split functions on 3: sort, remove and clean up (sort+remove)
 * Add option to save on edit `cscodepolisher.saveOnEdit` which is switched off by default
+* Fix workspace functions to work when editor window is empty

 ### 0.0.1